PujaChowdhury/Dataset-4-Univariate-signal-with-non-stationarity/README.md

 # Univariate-signal-with-non-stationarity
-univariate signal with varying levels of non-stationarities
+Univariate signal with varying levels of non-stationarities

-**TEST BENCH &amp; TRAINING DATA**
+## TEST BENCH &amp; TRAINING DATA

 The experimental setup is shown in Figure 1.
 For the experiment purpose, a steel cantilever beam structure of 759x 50.66 x 5.14 mm is used and a single Integral Electronics Piezoelectric (IEPE) accelerometer (model J352C33 manufactured by PCB Piezotronics) is mounted close to the edge of the beam structure.
 This accelerometer has a frequency range of 0.5 Hz to 9k Hz with a sensitivity of 100 mV/g.
 The sensor data is digitized using a 24-bit NI-9234 IEPE signal conditioner manufactured by National Instruments.
 The beam is excited by an electromagnetic shaker (model V203R manufactured by LDS), with a useful frequency range of 5-13000Hz and a peak sine force of 17.8N, and is driven by a power amplifier (model PA25E-CE manufactured by LDS).
 A 45 N load cell (model MLP-10 manufactured by Transducer Techniques) is mounted in-between the shaker and beam structure.
 A 24-bit bridge input signal conditioner (NI-9237 manufactured by National Instruments) is used to acquire the load-cell data.
 The experiment is run through a control computer with a Virtual Instrument written in LabVIEW.